 My daughter was a pre-term baby born at 34 weeks so her pediatrician did not allow us to take her outside for nearly two months.
 He did not want her to be exposed to any kind of infection.
-Once we got the permission we started the routine of going out daily in the evening.
+Once we got the permission we started the routine to take my baby to the park daily in the evening.
 We would put her in the pram and take her to the park in the condominium to see the kids play.
 Most of the times she would sleep by the time we reached the park but sometimes she did not.
 Whether she was sleeping or she was up, we ensured she was out for half hour without any air conditioning.
 When she was up, she loved to notice the kids playing.
 That time she would just lie down in her pram and keep looking around.
 I remember talking to her about sky, trees, flowers and birds.
 It used to be a task to keep her up.

 In a few months, she started sitting with support and then she began to observe more things.
 Still her park visit was about going and sitting there.
 By the time she was six months she started using the infant swings and playing on her mat.
 At 18 months now, she is running around and playing on all swings.